TD-Dan/Sunwai/Sunwai.md

 # Numbers

- > Refer to [[#Special set: Mathematics]] for more mathematics related words, constructs and structures
+ > Refer to [#Special set: Mathematics](#Special%20set:%20Mathematics) for more mathematics related words, constructs and structures

  author-comment:: IMPORTANT!
 Latest changes to number system have not been fully updated to other sections and dictionary!
 ## Numerals
-Numbers in Sunwai default to base10 and are represented overloading existing [[Sunwai]] words.
+Numbers in Sunwai default to base10 and are represented overloading existing Sunwai words.
 Numeral use is usually defined usually by the si, sisi or to markers.
-See [[Sunwai#Numeral marker si]] for more info.
+See [](Sunwai.md#Numeral%20marker%20si) for more info.

 |                 |         | metaphorical meaning                        |
 | --------------- | ------- | ------------------------------------------- |